Don't Believe These 9 Keto Lies

 While carbs do fuel your body, fat is actually quite an effective energy source in the absence of carbs.
 In fact, this is the entire premise upon which the keto diet is built.

 And although you may feel tired during the early goings of keto, the fatigue should subside once your body enters ketosis and begins burning fat as energy.

-While these aren’t the only myths being told about the keto diet, they are some of the most prevalent.
+While these aren’t the only myths being spread about the ketogenic diet, they are some of the most prevalent.

 As with any diet, it’s important to do your homework and find out for yourself what the facts are before deciding whether it would be a good fit for your lifestyle.
-It’s also a good idea to check with your doctor before making any major dietary changes.To learn more about keto, check out our quick guide to keto!
+It’s also a good idea to check with your doctor before making any major dietary changes.To learn more about the ketogenic diet, check out our quick guide to keto!